What Dosha Needs Attention?

 Other symptoms related to disturbances of the functions of Kapha most often result from Vata or Pitta moving into its place.

-Imbalances in Vata Dosha will typically manifest as irregularity, pain, dryness or weakness.
+Vata imbalance will typically manifest as irregularity, pain, dryness or weakness.
 Think of stress.
-Stress is one of the major causes of diseaase.
+Stress is one of the major causes of disease.

 Stress hits hard on that aspect of Vata involved with the mind.
-It also depletes Ojas, the source of strength, vality and immunity which has the proerties of balanced Kapha.
+It also depletes Ojas, the source of strength, vitality and immunity.

 Beyond this, the best long term strategy is to recognize and deal with imbalances of the Doshas before they lead to problems.

-A consultation and pulse reading is the most accurate method to assess for imbalance,
+A pulse reading is the most accurate method to assess for imbalance,

 Instructions for Completing the Dosha Imbalance Questionnaire